 For example, a 1 carat diamond could have a Visual Carat of 1.05 (meaning it looks like your average 1.05 carat diamond) or a smaller Visual Carat like 0.95 (meaning it looks like a 0.95 carat diamond when viewed from above).

 Length-to-width ratio is calculated by dividing the widest part of the diamond by the narrowest part.
 A length-to-width ratio of 1.00 would be a perfect circle or square.
 As the ratio rises above 1 the diamond will begin to look more oval or rectangular.
-For round diamonds you should shoot for a ratio as close to 1.00 as possible and for fancy shapes it really boils down to a matter of preference.
+For round diamonds you should shoot for a ratio as close to 1.00 as possible and for fancy shapes it really comes down to a matter of preference.

 Lab Grown diamonds, also known as man-made diamonds or simply “lab diamonds”, are grown in a highly controlled environment that seeks to replicate the growing process that occurred in nature billions of years ago to create "natural" diamonds.